-Follow these 5 rules of the road to stay on track
+Follow these 5 rules of the road for celebration vacations to stay on track

 If there’s anything that can split a group of friends, it’s agreeing on what constitutes as fun.
 Therefore, agreeing on what you all want to do first can help reduce the potential for any conflict.
 Pre-booking activities also saves you time and effort while you’re out there.
 All you need to do once you arrive is stick to your schedule.
 This means you can concentrate on catching up, instead of organizing your days out.